A Mean-Field Game of Market Entry: Portfolio Liquidation with Trading Constraints: Introduction

-The reminder of this paper is organized as follows.
-In Section \ref{sec:model} we introduce our liquidation games and derive candidate best response function for buyers and sellers separately.
+The remainder of this paper is organized as follows.
+In Section \ref{sec:model} we introduce our liquidation games.
+Section \ref{Sec3-new} studies the auxiliary forward-backward systems and derives the candidate best-response function for buyers and sellers separately.
 The equilibrium analysis is carried out in Section \ref{sec:eqana}.
 Section \ref{sec:examples} illustrates the impact of our trading constraint on equilibrium trading.
 Section \ref{sec:conclusion} concludes.